Rule2Text: A Framework for Generating and Evaluating Natural Language Explanations of Knowledge Graph Rules: Conclusion Future Work

-\begin{acks} This material is based upon work supported by the National Science Foundation under Grants TIP-2333834.
-We extend our gratitude to the Texas Advanced Computing Center (TACC) for providing computing resources for this work's experimentation. \end{acks}
+This material is based upon work supported by the National Science Foundation under Grants TIP-2333834.
+We extend our gratitude to the Texas Advanced Computing Center (TACC) for providing computing resources for this work's experimentation. \end{credits}